backtrace-labs/backtrace-unity/README.md

 ## Hangs
 When configuring the backtrace-unity client for an iOS deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable ANR or Hang reports.
 This will use the default of 5 seconds.
 The `error.type` for these reports will be `Hang`.

-## Low Memory Reports (Early access)
+## Out of Memory Reports (Early access)
-On iOS devices, when the operation system indicates there's memory pressure, Backtrace can save the application state on the mobile device.
+On iOS devices, when the operation system indicates there's memory pressure, Backtrace take a snapshot of the application state and persists it on the mobile device.
 When the operating system ends up killing the game, upon restart Backtrace will inspect the state file and deduce if the game was terminated because of memory pressure (for more information on the algorithm, see the [backtrace-cocoa repository](https://github.com/backtrace-labs/backtrace-cocoa#how-does-your-out-of-memory-detection-algorithm-work-)).
 If so, an error will be sent based on the data that was previously collected and persisted.
+Note that a snapshot will be taken every 2 minutes at most if low memory conditions persist.

+The `error.type` for these reports will be `Low Memory`.

 This functionality can be toggled on or off in the Backtrace configuration.

-The `error.type` for these reports will be `Low Memory`.

 ## Native Crashes
 When configuring the backtrace-unity client for an iOS deployment in the Unity Editor, programmers will have a toggle to enable or disable `Capture native crashes`.
 If this is enabled, the backtrace-unity client will ensure the crash report is generated, stored locally, and uploaded upon next game start.
 Unity crash reporter might prevent Backtrace Crash reporter from sending crashes to Backtrace.
 To be sure Backtrace is able to collect and send data please set "Enable CrashReport API" to false.